hypertrace/hypertrace-docs-website/src/pages/docs/getting-started/quick-start.md

 <div class="note">
   <strong>Note:</strong>
-  If you want to try more samples with Hypertrace visit our blog post on **Best microservice sample apps** [here]().
+  If you want to try more samples with Hypertrace visit our blog post on <a>Best microservice sample apps</a>.
 </div>

 <div class="important">
   <strong>Important:</strong>
   Are you facing any issue with this?
-Let's discuss it here: https://gitter.im/hypertrace
+Let's discuss it on <a src=https://gitter.im/hypertrace>Gitter.</a>
 </div>